gbarrile/PopEcoModeling/README.md

 ### Downloading code/data from this repository
 Simply click the **Code** dropdown button at the top-right of this page (scroll up to see it).
 Then hit **Download ZIP** in the dropdown menu.
 If you're not sure where to save it, just download and unzip to your Desktop.

 ---

+## Acknowledgments

+This online course in population analysis was made possible through the funding of Wyoming NSF EPSCoR via the Microbial Ecology Collaborative.
+A huge thank you also to Western EcoSystems Technology, Inc. and the University of Wyoming for supporting this project.
+Special thanks to Andrew Tredennick for supervision and feedback on each lesson and analysis.

+---